uptech/engineering/content/docs/standards/git-commit/index.md

 1. Create your template file in a safe place with the following content.
 Common practice is to put it in `~/.gitmessage`.
 	```
-	Short summary of change (the what) - must be 50 characters or less in length
+	# Short summary of change (the what) ( <= 50 chars )

-	INTENSION paragraph(s) with context (Hard wrapped at 72 characters)
+	# INTENSION of the change with context (Hard wrapped at 72 chars)

-	REASON for the change with context (Hard wrapped at 72 characters)
+	# REASON for the change with context (Hard wrapped at 72 chars)

-	APPROACH taken to attempt to achieve the INTENSION (Hard wrapped at 72 characters)
+	# APPROACH taken to attempt to achieve the INTENSION or a portion

-	associated ticket identifers
+	# of the INTENSION.
+(Hard wrapped at 72 characters)

+	# Associated Ticket Identifers

+	# Git Changelog header and entries if applicable
+	# [changelog]
+	# added: some addition you made that you want in your changelog
+	# changed: some change you made that you want in your changelog
+	# deprecated: some deprecation notice you want in your changelog
+	# removed: some removal you want in your changelog
+	# fixed: some fix you want in your changelog
+	# security: some security fix you want in your changelog
 	```
 2. Configure Git to use your new commit message template
 	```